 - a.
 Prepare journals based on practicals performed in a laboratory. - b.
-Prepare charts of maximum bending moment and shear force values in standard beams. - Collect information and standard values of important mechanical properties for five standard materials used in the mechanical field. - d.
+Prepare charts of maximum bending moment and shear force values in standard beams. - c.
+Collect information and standard values of important mechanical properties for five standard materials used in the mechanical field. - d.
 Present a seminar on different testing methods used in the industry. - e.
 Collect information comprising different machine components subjected to bending stresses.

 Sr.No Equipment Name with Broad Specifications Relevant LLO Number

 1 Freeware for SF and BM diagrams LLO 4.1,

-The state of the s LLO 5.1
+LLO 5.1